tadashi0713/circleci-runner-ec2-mac-terraform/images/README.md

 us-east-2: ami-hogehoge
 ```

-After you created custom AMI, you need to shutdown any launched instances and release the Dedicated Host.
+After you created custom AMI, you need to shutdown any launched instances and release the Dedicated Host in order to prevent incurring costs.